-We certify that we have audited the financial statements of Scottish Borders Council Pension Fund ("the Fund") for the year ended 31 March 2015 under Part VII of the Local Government (Scotland) Act 1973.
-The financial statements of the Funds ("the financial statements") comprise the fund account, the net assets statement and related notes.
-The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union, and as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2014/15 (the 2014/15 Code).
+We certify that we have audited the financial statements of Scottish Borders Council Pension Fund ("the Fund") for the year ended 31 March 2016 under Part VII of the Local Government (Scotland) Act 1973.
+The financial statements comprise the fund account, the net assets statement and the related notes.
+The financial reporting framework that has been applied in their preparation is applicable law and International Financial Reporting Standards (IFRSs) as adopted by the European Union, and as interpreted and adapted by the Code of Practice on Local Authority Accounting in the United Kingdom 2015/16 (the 2015/16 Code).